xvrdm/ggrough/README.md

 ## How to use

-Call `get_rough_chart()`, using your ggplot2 chart as the first arguments.
-See the [options to customize your output](https://xvrdm.github.io/ggrough/articles/Customize%20chart.html).
+Call `get_rough_chart()`, using your ggplot2 chart as the first argument.
+[See this page for more ggrough examples and all the available options to customize your output](https://xvrdm.github.io/ggrough/articles/Customize%20chart.html).

 ## Word of caution